 Each door that represents a login form looks different.
 They are all valid entryways for the customer's credentials, but your customer can't anticipate what the login form should look like.
 This inconsistency can let a malicious actor to phish your customers.
 Here’s how:

 The attacker creates a site and requests your customers' login.
 If your login forms are inconsistently designed, for your customers, the brown door may just signal a new form design.
 They could easily enter their credentials there expecting access to your application — and just like that, they become phishing victims.

 To help protect your customers, a consistent authentication UX and UI helps them better identify when a phishing attempt may be happening.
 Say that you opt for all of your login forms to look like the yellow door.
 Now it's much harder to trick one of your customers:

 The universal design and implementation of the login makes your customers expect one, and only one, form for their credentials.
 Anything different must be rejected.

 Auth0 offers you an easy way to build this unique door for your customers through Universal Login.
 Anytime your customers need to log in, they are redirected to a central authorization server that presents them with a login form that embraces your brand.
-Since authentication takes place on the same domain as the login, credentials are not sent across origins, increasing security and protecting against phishing and man-in-the-middle attacks.
+Since authentication takes place on the same domain as the login, credentials are not sent across origins, increasing security and protecting against phishing and bucket brigade attacks, also known as man-in-the-middle (MITM) attacks.